-SilverStripe releases new versions of the content management system (CMS) throughout the year.
-The contents of a new release may come from the co-funded development pool, the open source community, developments within SilverStripe or in response to a reported security threat.
+Silverstripe releases new versions of Silverstripe CMS throughout the year.
+The contents of a new release may come from the co-funded development pool, the open-source community, developments within Silverstripe or in response to a reported security threat.

 The release management process is documented to:

-The CWP team will send an announcement to Instance Managers (and Deployment Managers, where nominated) prior to a release.
+The CWP team will send an announcement to Stack Managers (and Release Managers, where nominated) prior to a release.
 This email will include release notes, explaining what is included in the release.
 The email will also indicate whether the upgrade is required for security.

 If there is a defect that needs to be fixed or a change required before the next quarterly release, agency developers can solve the issue themselves; creating a code patch or using one from another source, like an upsteam module.
 See 'How to use an alternate module version'.
 If this is not possible, raise a CWP Service Desk bug ticket and explain why you cannot wait until the next quarterly release, and the platform team will work on a solution for you.

 Releases are made up of software packages.
 A software package is a named compilation of code from up to three different sources:

 These packages will have improvements developed for them via several sources:

 Each software package will have, over time, new versions made available to agencies that contain these improvements.

 Upgrading your CMS reduces the risk of security incidents, fixes bugs in the CMS and adds new features for developers and CMS users.

 The agency controls their website code and has responsibility for CMS upgrades and regression testing, using their developers.
 An agency’s technical staff understand how the website works and how it has been built.
 If for some reason an agency requires the CWP team to perform and upgrade (such as an emergency security upgrade), they should raise a service desk ticket.